joannawolthuis/MetaboShiny/README.md

 ### Metadata
 In this tab you can upload new metadata.
 The file should be in a .csv format and contain a column with sample IDs and any new metadata as additional columns with new unique headers.

+**Uploading new metadata replaces the old metadata**, so make sure to include all relevant columns in the new file.

 ## Statistics
 The statistics panel has four tabs whose contents change based on whether the current experiment is a one-factor, two-factor, or a time series analysis.
 The four statistics categories are dimension reduction methods), per m/z value analyses, overview analyses, and machine learning.
 ![Statistics panel start](inst/www/stats.png?raw=true "Statistics Panel Start")

+**If you click any m/z in the result table or in the plotly scatterplots, this will be recorded in the side bar.
+If the [prematching step](#pre-matching-all-mz) was performed then the matches will appear in the [side bar](#compound-info).
+Otherwise you can manually [search for matches](#search).**

 ### Dimension reduction